hughiephan/code-snippet/coding/nodejs/propine/README.md

 If the project failed to start, you can have a look at the
 - `package.json`.
 Change the `--max-old-space-size=8192` to your computer RAM
 - `Makefile`.
 Make sure all the prerequistes here have been installed
+- `core/option.js`.
+You can add an .env file or modify the default values here
 - If a folder is not found, please manually create it (I might have forget to add .gitkeep)